 What is CYPRESS?

 CYPRESS stands for Children & Young People REsponsive Suicide Support.
-It is a free and long term support service for children and young people between the ages of 6 and 18 who have been bereaved by suicide.
+It is a free and

 Suicide is the leading cause of death of children between 5 and 17 years old.
 Children and young people under the age of 18 who lose a parent to suicide are up to three times more likely to complete suicide than children and young people living with their parents.
 CYPRESS services offered include counselling, home visits and outreach, support groups, community capacity building, and peer support.